-Karl Forsgaard said that there needs to be more attention to Wilderness.
-He referred to a presentation from the April meeting about Eightmile Lake and that there should be more attention focused on Wilderness.
+Karl Forsgaard said that there needs to be more attention to Wilderness values.
+He referred to athe Anchor QEA presentation from the April meeting about Eightmile Lake in which details of proposed heavy construction of a new dam at Eightmile Lake were laid out in 24 slides, without anywhere identifying as a constraint the fact that the construction would be inside Wilderness.
+The phrase "minimum tool" is almost never heard in IWG meetings or seen in IWG materials. and that there should be more attention focused on Wilderness.

 Dave asked Karl what his opinion is about inholdings within the Wilderness Area.
-Karl noted that he thinks there may be an issue of relinquishment related to IPID water rights at Eightmile Lake.
+Karl noted that he thinks there may be anyone can see there is an issue of relinquishment related to IPID water rights at Eightmile Lake, where construction of a new dam is being proposed by IWG.
+It is not a project to "repair" a dam, rather there is a line above which there are only pieces of the former dam, and those pieces have not held water in decades (so an entirely new dam is what is being proposed at that site).
+The ability to store water above that line was relinquished long ago.
 Tony responded that IPID has water rights that existed prior to the Wilderness Act and Alpine Lakes Wilderness designation.
 Relinquishment is a state water law issue not a federal one.
 IPID has rights to maintain, upgrade, etc the infrastructure at those lakes.
 Tony noted that Eightmile Lake currently holds more the 2500 acre feet so IPID is able to access that water via pumps if needed.
+Karl said his relinquishment points were about the pieces of a dam that have not held water in decades above that line, and were not talking about the pipe beneath those fragments; IPID has been using that pipe to get all the water it needs.
+Karl also said that the IWG Base Package's Eightmile "restoration" project will be litigated if it proceeds; any effort to proceed with dam construction would result in litigation to stop such activity, so the decision on the relinquishment issue would be made by a judge.